Sprint (running): False starts

 According to the World Athletics (WA) rules, "An athlete, after assuming a full and final set position, shall not commence his starting motion until after receiving the report of the gun or approved starting apparatus.
 If, in the judgement of the Starter or Recallers, he does so any earlier, it shall be deemed a false start."

 The 100 m Olympic gold and silver medallist Linford Christie of Great Britain famously had frequent false starts that were marginally below the legal reaction time of 0.1 seconds.
 Christie and his coach, Ron Roddan, both claimed that the false starts were due to Christie's exceptional reaction times being under legal time.
 His frequent false starting eventually led to his disqualification from the 1996 Summer Olympics 100 m final in Atlanta, the US, due to a second false start by Christie.
 Since January 2010, under WA rules, a single false start by an athlete resulted in disqualification.

 In 2012, a new development to the false start rule was added.
 Because certain athletes could be disqualified for twitching in the starting blocks, but some athletes could make a twitch without the starter noticing and disqualifying the athlete, it was decided that twitching in the starting block while being in the 'set' position would only carry a maximum penalty of a yellow card or a warning.
 To instantly be disqualified for a false start, an athlete's hands must leave the track or their feet must leave the starting blocks, while the athlete is in their final 'set' position.

 Lanes

 For all Olympic sprint events, runners must remain within their pre-assigned lanes, which measure 1.22 metres (4 feet) wide, from start to finish.
 The lanes can be numbered 1 through 8, 9, or rarely 10, starting with the inside lane.
 Any athlete who runs outside the assigned lane to gain an advantage is subject to disqualification.
-If the athlete is forced to run outside of his or her lane by another person, and no material advantage is gained, there will be no disqualification.
-Also, a runner who strays from his or her lane in the straightaway, or crosses the outer line of his or her lane on the bend, and gains no advantage by it, will not be disqualified as long as no other runner is obstructed.
+If the athlete is forced to run outside of their lane by another person, and no material advantage is gained, there will be no disqualification.
+Also, a runner who strays from their lane in the straightaway, or crosses the outer line of their lane on the bend, and gains no advantage by it, will not be disqualified as long as no other runner is obstructed.